MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

   - enduser
 ---

-# Personalize content using pre-defined dynamic text
+# Personalize content using predefined dynamic text

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

 Personalized messages help marketers drive engagement.
 A common way to personalize content is to use dynamic text (also known as placeholder text) that is automatically replaced with recipients' personal details when the message is sent.
 For example, rather than using a generic greeting like “Dear customer,” you can use dynamic text (“Dear ``{{FirstName}}``”) that is replaced with the customer name (“Dear John”) upon sending the message.

-An instance of placeholder text such as ``{{Firstname}}`` is called pre-defined dynamic text.
+An instance of placeholder text such as ``{{Firstname}}`` is called predefined dynamic text.
 Before you can use dynamic text, you need to define three pieces of information:

 1. **Data binding**: Where the replacement data for the dynamic text come from (for example, the “firstname” attribute of a “Contact” table).
 1. **Label**: How the dynamic text is referred to within the message text (for example, ``{{Firstname}}``).